Adam4Adam: Outing

 Adam4Adam has also been used to "out" people who have otherwise kept their sexual orientation somewhat secret.

-The Servicemembers Legal Defense Network warned United States military personnel in 2004 that online profiles on Adam4Adam and similar sites were a violation of the “Don’t ask, don’t tell” policy, and that in some cases online profiles were being used as evidence in outing service members to military command.
+The Servicemembers Legal Defense Network warned United States military personnel in 2004 that online profiles on Adam4Adam and similar sites were a violation of the "Don't ask, don't tell" policy, and that in some cases online profiles were being used as evidence in outing service members to military command.

-According to the Gay and Lesbian Times: In many cases it’s either a jilted ex-lover, a roommate or friend who is upset about something who knows that the service member has the online ad or profile and they then print out that profile and give it to the command.
+According to the Gay and Lesbian Times: In many cases it's either a jilted ex-lover, a roommate or friend who is upset about something who knows that the service member has the online ad or profile and they then print out that profile and give it to the command.

-Adam4Adam has also been mentioned by sources such as the New York Daily News in reference to the outing of an American Idol contestant who previously had said that he was heterosexual.New York Daily News also reported that the Adam4Adam dating profile of artist Ross Bleckner was printed in the Coagula Art Journal.
+Adam4Adam has also been mentioned by sources such as the New York Daily News in reference to the outing of an American Idol contestant who previously had said that he was heterosexual.

+New York Daily News also reported that the Adam4Adam dating profile of artist Ross Bleckner was printed in the Coagula Art Journal.
 In the Coagula Art Journal article, Bleckner's "age, 33-inch waistline and youthful photo" were questioned, but ultimately accepted by the magazine as true since "overall (for Internet personals), he's a pretty honest, bland dude.
-Like his art."Rush, George; Molly, Joanna Rush.
-(March 13, 2006) New York Daily News Interview pitts Douglas vs. Brangelina.
-Section: GOSSIP; Page 26.
+Like his art."
 Bleckner laughed off the incident, saying "For them, that's high praise!"

 Dating

 While Adam4Adam and other social networking venues are often dismissed as "sex sites", there is evidence to the contrary.
-For example, the Washington Blade featured an article about the evolution of online dating in which it was reported that: an increasing number of gay and lesbian youth have taken their first steps into the “gay community” by passing through an online chat room door.
-Gay male social networking sites like Manhunt, Adam4Adam and the recently launched DList, for "edgy gay men," provide just as easy an opportunity for men to find a coffee date as easy as a gangbang.
+For example, the Washington Blade featured an article about the evolution of online dating in which it was reported that: an increasing number of gay and lesbian youth have taken their first steps into the "gay community" by passing through an online chat room door.
+Gay male social networking sites like Manhunt, [Silverdaddies,] Adam4Adam and the recently launched DList, for "edgy gay men," provide just as easy an opportunity for men to find a coffee date as easy as a gangbang.